Dubwise56/Dubs-Performance-Analyzer/README.md

 ThinkNodes are the AI behind the pawn, they control the decisions a Pawn makes.
 They are relatively high level, thus, when viewing times from them, understand that a lot of methods from other categories are included in the times you view, For example, JobGivers are a 'type' of ThinkNode, and are directly called from ThinkNodes, as part of a Pawns reasoning process in choosing a job.

+#### WorkGivers

+WorkGivers are how pawns find jobs to do, a common example could be, looking through the entire map for some buildings which may offer a job.
+For example, re-arming turrets, filling brewing barrels etc. They are quite often implemented in mods, and are easy to get wrong - Sometimes there is the suffix 'Very Bad' on WorkGivers, if you see this, it means the WorkGiver is doing a broad search on all Artificial Buildings on the map.

 ## Error when Attempting to open the Analyzer Window
 If you see the error *[Analyzer] Analyzer is currently in the process of cleaning up ...* and cannot open the window.
 Just wait a few seconds, this occurs because after you are finished using the Analyzer, it removes all of the profiling and hooks it has, in order to reduce the overhead it incurs on your game.
 This happens on a seperate thread, and does not effect gameplay at all, however depending on how many methods where profiled, the GC which is manually called after the cleanup can take a substantial amount of time.
 (This cleanup process does not effect the Performance patches at all).